briansimiyuj/doctor-appointment-app/README.md

       Reject appointment function will open a modal to confirm the rejection of the appointment.

-        1. Create a state for appointment to reject and initialize it to null
+        1. Create a state for appointment to reject and initialize it with data from localStorage if available
-        2. Create a function to reject the appointment which takes reason and alterntive as parameters
+        2. Create a function to reject the appointment which takes reason and alternative as parameters
           a.
+Get the appointmen
+          b.
 If there is no appointment to reject, exit the function early
-          b.
-Retreive appointment ID from the appointment to reject object (date - time)
           c.
-Retrieve rejection from local storage using the appointment ID as part of the key
+Retrieve appointment ID from the appointment to reject object (date - time)
           d.
+Retrieve rejection reason from local storage using the patient ID as part of the key
+          e.
 Create a new rejection object with:
             - The provided rejection reason
             - Any alternative suggestion (or empty string if not provided)
             - Timestamp of when the rejection was made
             - Full appointment details for reference

-          e.
+          f.
 Store the updated rejection reason back into local storage

         3. Create a state for modal visibility and initialize it to false
         4. Create a function to open the modal which takes the appointment to reject as a parameter
           a.
+Save the appointment to localStorage for persistence
+          b.
 Set the appointment to reject state to the appointment parameter
-          b.
+          c.
 Set the modal visibility state to true

         5. Create a function to close the modal
           a.
+Remove the appointment from localStorage
+          b.
 Set the appointment to reject state to null
-          b.
+          c.
 Set the modal visibility state to false

       *Reschedule Appointment Function*